 As a founding member of the Association of American International Colleges and Universities (AAICU), IAU, and by extension, ACM, is part of a network of prestigious American institutions of higher learning dedicated to promoting American-style education abroad.
 Thanks to these connections, ACM shares resources and expertise with premiere academic institutions such as American University of Beirut, American University of Cairo, American University of Paris, and Central European University.

 A defining characteristic of ACM programs is the synthesis of academic and experiential learning.
-MAIR candidates will have the chance to conduct field studies and short-term research in Brussels, Strasbourg, Geneva, Paris, Madrid, Rabat, and Istanbul.
-With ACM’s network of international scholars, intellectuals, and politicians, students will observe international organizations such as the European Commission, the European Parliament, the World Trade Organization, NATO, and various consulates and embassies in North Africa and Turkey.
+MAIR candidates will have the chance to conduct field study and short-term research in other cities in the region such as Brussels, Geneva, Paris, the Hague, Madrid, Rabat, and Tangier.
+With ACM’s network of international scholars, intellectuals, and politicians, students will observe international organizations such as the European Commission, the European Parliament, the UN High Commission for Human Rights, the World Trade Organization, NATO, and various consulates and embassies in Europe and North Africa.
+Students may also have opportunity to pursue internships or externships with various international institutions and NGOs.

 Internships